Whether you are starting a new employee recogniton program or managing an existing program, getting senior management buy-in is essential.

 Include best practices to show employee engagement tactics that are proven to produce positive effects for organizations.
 Show how you will tailor these tactics to your company and the expected results.
 For example, a communications strategy is considered a best practice for employee engagement programs.
 Explain how you will communicate the program to staff and keep everyone updated on the program’s successes

-Showing the value of an employee engagement program to the decision makers in your office may seem like a daunting task, but it’s really just a matter of preparation.
+Showing the value of an employee recognition program to the decision makers in your office may seem like a daunting task, but it’s really just a matter of preparation.
 The advantage of employee engagement will speak for itself when you present the “what’s in it for me” factor backed up by numbers; an analysis of your company’s current employee engagement status and a view into how competitors benefit from employee engagement; and a plan for including best practices.

 About the Author